Is It Better To Burn Or Bury Wood?

 Burning wood for rituals and ceremonies has been a long-standing tradition in many cultures.
 From bonfires during festivals to ceremonial pyres, wood burning holds symbolic and spiritual significance for different communities.
 While these practices may have cultural importance, it is essential to consider the environmental impact and practice responsible burning methods to minimize negative effects on air quality and the ecosystem.

-See also How Do You Make Wooden Pallets Usable?
+See also How Do You Stop Wood From Wasting?

 Wood Burial in Funeral Practices